A History of Pease Pottage

 The Turnpike

-The main road south to Brighton was built in 1770, and a year or so later a turnpike was installed in the village, preying on traffic that passed east and west along what is now Horsham Road and Forest Road.
+The main road south to Brighton was built in 1770, and a year or so later a turnpike was installed in the village, at the site of the Grapes pub, preying on traffic that passed east and west along what is now Horsham Road and Forest Road.
 Pease Pottage’s location at an increasingly busy crossroads led to its expansion.

 Pease Pottage was part of the main route linking Horsham and Crawley until 1823, when a new road was built through Faygate on the site of what became the old A264.
 The Pease Pottage turnpike was removed in 1877.